dexie/dexie-website/cloud/pricing.md

 ### Free

 This edition is hosted and free forever but limited to a single authenticated user + 5 demo users.
-There is no limit of the number of databases you create.

 <a class='btn btn-success' href='/cloud/#getting-started' role='button'>Get started now &raquo;</a>